mia-platform/documentation/docs/business_suite/update_cms.md

 For both preprod and cloud environments, in the "variables" section you can update the CMS version to the **"CMS_IMAGE_NAME"** field.

-Then you save and deploy the project from the API Console in both environments.
+Then you should **save** and **deploy** the project from the API Console in both environments.
 At this point it will be possible to see the updated CMS version also in preprod and cloud environments.